Martin Baltimore

 The Martin 187 Baltimore was a twin-engined light attack bomber built by the Glenn L. Martin Company in the United States as the A-30.
 The model was originally ordered by the French in May 1940 as a follow-up to the earlier Martin Maryland, then in service in France.
-With the fall of France, the production series was diverted to Great Britain and after mid-1941, supplied by the U.S. as Lend Lease equipment.
+With the fall of France, the production series was diverted to the United Kingdom and after mid-1941, supplied by the U.S. as Lend Lease equipment.

 Development of the Baltimore was hindered by a series of problems, although the type eventually became a versatile combat aircraft.
 Produced in large numbers, the Baltimore was not used operationally by United States armed forces but eventually served with the British, Canadian, Australian, South African, Hellenic and the Italian air forces.
 It was subsequently used almost exclusively in the Mediterranean and Middle East theatre of World War II.

 Design and development

 Initially designated the A-23 (derived from the A-22 Martin 167 Maryland design), the Model 187 (company designation) had a deeper fuselage and more powerful engines.
 The Model 187 met the needs for a light-to-medium bomber, originally ordered by the Anglo-French Purchasing Commission as a joint project in May 1940.
 The French Air Force sought to replace the earlier Maryland; 400 aircraft being ordered.
 With the Fall of France, the Royal Air Force (RAF) took over the order and gave it the service name Baltimore.
 To enable the aircraft to be supplied to the British under the Lend-Lease Act the United States Army Air Forces designation A-30 was allocated.
 With the passing of the Lend Lease Act two further batches of 575 and then 600 were provided to the RAF.